 Flowers in the Full Sun!

-Hawthornes are a staple in Texas landscapes.
+The Indian Hawthorn shrub is a staple in Texas landscapes.
 Being one of the hardiest shrubs available these shrubs are covered in blooms from mid to late spring and are available in white or pink blooms.
-There are three varieties most common in Texas and those are the Clara, blooming white and growing to about 3′ tall, Pink Lady, blooming pink and growing to almost 5′ tall, and Pinkie, blooming pink and growing only 3′ tall.Shop Now!
+There are three varieties of Indian Hawthorn most common in Texas and those are the Clara, blooming white and growing to about 3′ tall, Pink Lady, blooming pink and growing to almost 5′ tall, and Pinkie, blooming pink and growing only 3′ tall.Shop Indian Hawthorn!